(College of Agricultural & Environmental Sciences)

 The Department of Entomology has five minor programs open to students in other disciplines who are interested in rounding out their academic study with a concentration in the area of entomology.

-Minor Adviser.
+Minor Advisors.
 S. Lawler, S. Nadler

 Related Courses.
 See courses in Nematology.